MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-VI-Farm-Credit-Administration/subchapter-B-Farm-Credit-System/part-628-Capital-Adequacy-System-Institutions/subpart-C-Definition-Capital/section-628.20.md

 (xiii) The instrument is reported on the System institution's regulatory financial statements separately from other capital instruments; and

-(xiv) The System institution's capitalization bylaws, or a resolution adopted by its board of directors under § 615.5200(d) of this chapter and re-affirmed by the board on an annual basis, provides that the institution:
+(xiv) The System institution's capitalization bylaws, or a resolution adopted by its board of directors under § 628.21, provides that the institution:

 (A) Establishes a minimum redemption or revolvement period of 7 years for equities included in CET1; and

-(B) Shall not redeem, revolve, cancel, or remove any equities included in CET1 without prior approval of the FCA under § 628.20(f), except that the minimum statutory borrower stock described in paragraph (b)(1)(x) of this section may be redeemed without a minimum period outstanding after issuance and without the prior approval of the FCA.
+(B) Shall not redeem, revolve, cancel, or remove any equities included in CET1 without prior approval of the FCA under paragraph (f) of this section, except that the statutory borrower stock described in paragraph (b)(1)(x) of this section, not to exceed $1,000, may be redeemed without a minimum period outstanding after issuance and without the prior approval of the FCA, as long as after the redemption, the System institution continues to comply with all minimum regulatory capital requirements.

 (2) Unallocated retained earnings.